Ordisoftware/Hebrew-Calendar/README.md

 - Add preferences menu in the tray icon.
 - Add dialog box to choose sun or moon omer at first startup.
 - Add celebrations dialog box notice.
-- Improve personal shabat dialog box notice.
+- Improve personal Shabat dialog box notice.
 - Improve preferences form.
 - Improve search celebration and moon month forms to use a combobox to select year.
 - Improve text report : Ctrl+A select all text.
 - Add month number column in the search moon month form.
 - Add tools menu.
-- Add celebrations and shabat notices in tools menu.
+- Add celebrations and Shabat notices in tools menu.
 - Add calculate number of days between two dates in tools menu.
 - Add link to windows calculator in tools menu.
 - Add option to change month view text size.